CaZual-T/CZT-Mod-Manager/README.md

 If CZTs UI looks all fucked up then try the following:</br>
     - Change your window scaling to 100% (in your windows settings)</br>
-    - If you use any type of zoom outside of your (default) recommended it can cause issues.</br>
+    - If you use any type of zoom outside of your (default) recommended it can cause visual issues.</br>

 # CZT Mod Manager Setup:
 ### - 1:) Download and Run installer